oliwierptak/everon-criteria-builder/README.md

 ## Features
 * It's not a DQL
+* SQL for what's important, fluid interface for boring stuff
 * Fluid interface
 * Easily to create multiple conditions
 * Almost 20 ready to use Operators